cobwebch/svconnector/Documentation/Installation/Index.rst

 although it's hard to imagine a custom service that didn't implement them.
 So you should be pretty safe.
 All impacted method signatures have been changed.

+Signatures of methods :php:`\Cobweb\Svconnector\Utility\FileUtility::getFileContent()` and :php:`\Cobweb\Svconnector\Utility\FileUtility::getFileAsTemporaryFile()` have been changed, adding a new argument and deprecating an existing one.
+If you have developed a custom connector service using this API, please make sure to adapt your code.

+Some method signatures in :php:`\Cobweb\Svconnector\Service\ConnectorServiceInterface` have been changed to ensure stricter typing.
+You will to adapt your implementations.

 The :php:`\Cobweb\Svconnector\Service\ConnectorBase::getCharsetConverter()` has
 been removed since the TYPO3 Core does not provide a charset conversion class anymore as of version 14.
 Custom connector services should rely on :code:`mb_convert_encoding()` instead.

-Some method signatures in :php:`\Cobweb\Svconnector\Service\ConnectorServiceInterface` have been changed to ensure stricter typing.
-You will to adapt your implementations.

 All hooks have been removed, leaving only events.